arnavkirti/30MinAC/README.md

 2. Semi-Automatic

 What needs to be done:
-- Hint implementation
+- Hint implementation - i need to clean the output.
-- Submission Checker
+- Submission Checker - implement submission checker that checks submission
+- Add a Leaderboard functionality - that saves the points to a Leaderboard